colejarczyk/doc/userguide/pos/create/add_pos.rst

 Adding new POS
 ==============

-You can add unlimited amount of stores where processed transaction within Loyalty Program will be recorded and count.
+You can add unlimited amount of stores where processed transaction within Loyalty Program will be recorded and counted.

 .. image:: /userguide/_images/add_pos.png
    :alt:   add POS